neurodata/maggot_connectome/_sources/outline.md

     - Maybe we just show?
     - Figure out how to evaluate?
 - (maybe) multigraph model selection
-- `[ASE]` Graph matching methods figure (I don't think these results from Youngser/Carey ever went to a paper anywhere? so I assume CEP would be okay with them here?
+- Graph matching methods figure (I don't think these results from Youngser/Carey ever went to a paper anywhere? so I assume CEP would be okay with them here?
 And we should be able to replicate/improve in python now.)
-    - `[BDP]` Show some examples of pairs in space.
+    - Show some examples of pairs in space.
-    - `[ASE/YP?/CEP?]` Show results of vanilla GM, GM with some notion of similarity (maybe NBLAST and or spec sim?), GM with multigraph, GM with multigraph + similarity.
+    - Show results of vanilla GM, GM with some notion of similarity (maybe NBLAST and or spec sim?), GM with multigraph, GM with multigraph + similarity.
-    - `[ASE]` (Maybe) Seeded graph matching with the known pairs as seeds?
+    - (Maybe) Seeded graph matching with the known pairs as seeds?
 I actually use this in my work... so it is useful.
     - Some interesting inference about pairedness?
 Would be nice to show what this can be used for, or demonstrate which parts are more/less bilaterally similar?
     - Maybe something about testing for homotypic connections?
-- `[BDP/ASE/TL/NDD?]` Bilateral symmetry/testing
+- Bilateral symmetry/testing
     - How similar are the SBM models?
         - chi square test?
     - How similar are the RDPG models (nonpar/semipar)?
         - maybe select best model and compare left right on those
     - Can we say anything about the correlation under these different models?
     - Testing homotopic affinity (by edge type)
-- `[BDP]` Directedness: testing for whether the graph or specific parts of it are meaningfully directed.
+- Directedness: testing for whether the graph or specific parts of it are meaningfully directed.
 (Do we know how to do this?)
-- `[BDP/NDD-code?]` Feedforwardness: describing (and hopefully modeling) a feedforward pathway through the network, expanding to include multinetwork models.
+- Feedforwardness: describing (and hopefully modeling) a feedforward pathway through the network, expanding to include multinetwork models.
     - Some description of the chain predicted by signal flow or cascades or graph match flow etc.
     - Comparisons of the flows for different network types (e.g. AA, AD, etc.)
     - Testing for feedforwardness with spring rank model